meruuuuooo/bestiefy-apk/README.md

 # My Awesome Project

-This project is a simple Android application developed by [Your Name] that showcases some cool features and functionalities.
+This project is a simple Android application developed by Meru that showcases some cool features and functionalities.
 The app allows users to transform their input text into a unique and creative representation using emoji characters.
 Additionally, it provides a convenient way to copy the transformed text to the clipboard.

 ## Features